 Try packing a can of sardines when you’re out on the go.
 It’s a fantastic ready-to-go snack you can eat anywhere.
 And if you’re living on a tight budget then eating more canned sardines is a smart way to save money without giving up nutrients.

 Keep a couple of cans in your car too.
 You can quickly eat a can whenever you’re feeling hungry.
-It’ll be much better for you than going to McDonald’s.
+Canned sardines can make a healthy on-the-go snack.

 Eating canned sardines isn’t just good for you… they’re great for you.